johanley/postscript-notes/README.md

 ## Show the currentpoint

 Knowing "where you are" on the page is often important.
-Here's a proc that draws a little circle and cross at the currentpoint, in red.
+Here's a proc that draws a little circle and cross at the `currentpoint`, in red.

 ```
 % size-r